RotherOSS/otobo-docker/README.md

 * Make sure that the images have the tag `latest` or the wanted version
 * `docker-compose pull`   fetch the new images
-* `docker-compose down`   stop and remove the containers, names volumes are kept
+* `docker-compose down`   stop and remove the containers, named volumes are kept
 * `docker-compose up`     start again with the new images

 ## Useful commands